 “When God closes a door, he opens a window“.

-“Because,” Lenihan warned, “that old bitch Bridie Tutty who inflicted it on me earlier today, is not somebody you wanna get stuck next to on the Dublin to Galway train?”
+“Because,” Lenihan warned, “that old bitch Bridie Tutty who inflicted it on me earlier today, is not somebody you wanna get stuck next to on the train?”

-Higgins was still debating resuming his list, when ‘the lemon’ lit up, inhaled and looked at his friend severely.
+Higgins was about to resume his list, when ‘the lemon’ lit up, inhaled and looked at his friend severely.

 “Especially,” he said, “when the goddamn bar is closed”.

 Which was why, he clarified, he’d generously given up his seat to the obese, methane-producing gentleman with the knuckle tattoos, standing in the aisle beside them.

 “After all,” he said, exhaling at length as he handed the carrot over, “it’s important to give something back too”.